Key Takeaway

 - Vendor access boundaries: Limit third-party integrations to minimum required data and permissions.

-- AI use policy and controls: Prohibit shadow AI on corporate systems unless enterprise access controls, logging, and approved data-handling boundaries are in place.
-IBM's 2025 report says 97% of organizations with AI-related security incidents lacked proper AI access controls, and 63% lacked AI governance policies.
+- AI use policy and controls: Restrict shadow AI on corporate systems unless enterprise access controls, logging, and approved data-handling boundaries are validated and in place.
+IBM's 2025 report shows 97% of organizations with AI-related security incidents lacked proper AI access controls, and 63% lacked AI governance policies.
+See our AI cybersecurity risks guide for detailed governance controls.

 These controls are not "advanced."
 They are baseline risk controls that materially affect breach likelihood and recovery time.